Home

 -Questions about storage lockers should be directed to Louise Tennant-Filkins, Executive Assistant to the Vice President for Student Development and Dean of Students.
 Lockers are located in the basement of DeWaters Hall.

--Questions about housing accommodations (including emotional support animals) should be directed to Dana Jansma, Senior Associate Dean of Students and the College’s Section 504 Coordinator.
+-Questions about housing accommodations (including emotional support animals) should be directed to Dana Jansma, Senior Associate Dean of Students.

 Upcoming Events

-*Check out the important dates page for more information pertaining to the upcoming 2022-2023 school year.
+*Check out the important dates page for more information pertaining to the 2023-2024 school year.

 Announcements